Skip to main content

 Region: Nationwide

-Maize meal porridge (pap) served with tomato-based stew and meat.
-Daily staple across Botswana.
+Maize meal porridge (pap) under a tomato-based stew and meat.
+People eat it most days across Botswana.

 Fat Cakes